 Parenting cases – the best interests of the child

-When a court is making a parenting order, the Family Law Act requires it to regard the best interests of the child as the most important consideration.
-Parents must also use this principle when making parenting plans.
+When a court is making a parenting order, the Family Law Act 1975 requires it to regard the best interests of the child as the most important consideration.
+Parents are encouraged to also use this principle when making parenting plans.

 The Family Law Act